lynnfaraday/aresmush.com/tutorials/play/ares-for-vets.md

 AFK status is just a flag; you can set it no matter where you are and it doesn't take you to a special room or anything.
 You can also set a custom AFK message, which shows up in room descs and also in pages.  `afk Getting dinner - be back around 8pm EST`.

 There's an automatically notice sent in pages if someone pages you while you're many hours idle.

+## Personal Code

+You can't set attributes on yourself like you can in other MU servers.
+There's a virtual notepad for recording notes (see `help notes`), but everything else you need to set has specific commands.
+For example, you don't use `&finger-quote me=Some snazzy quote.`, you would use the profile commands (`help profile`) to set up a custom section on your profile display with your snazzy quote.

+This also means you can't have personal code.
+If you find yourself sorely missing some widget you liked, submit a [feature request](/feedback.html).
+If you're a coder, you can even submit the code yourself with the [Ares Extras](/tutorials/code/extras.html) project, and then request that your favorite game install it.

+Because code works differently, you also don't need to worry about @lock-ing or setting any special flags on yourself.